The 7 most overhyped trends of 2022

 It’s not that I don’t believe in the importance and relevance of getting remote and hybrid work “right” in a world grappling with the realities of COVID-19.
 It’s not that I don’t believe that remote work and hybrid work are the future of work.
 It’s that I believe we’ve been focusing and over-indexing on the wrong aspect of the future of work.
 The future of work isn’t remote or hybrid workplace experiences.

-The future of work is trauma-informed workplace—and that “trauma-informed” piece is key.
+The future of work is a trauma-informed workplace—and that “trauma-informed” piece is key.

 Trauma—any event or experience that leads to emotional, physical, spiritual, or psychological harm, distress, or impairment—is what’s plaguing the workplace, and organizations have failed to adequately address and offer support to their employees and the organizational trauma that ensues in meaningful ways.
 A trauma-informed workplace seeks to minimize and limit the harm of trauma at an organizational level.